derekvance21/koerber-snippets/README.md

 [docs](https://learn.microsoft.com/en-us/sql/ssms/scripting/add-transact-sql-snippets?view=sql-server-ver16)

 1. Open the Code Snippets Manager with `Ctrl+K, Ctrl+B` or clicking `Tools > Code Snippets Manager`.
-2. Click `Add` and add a folder where you're going to be the downloaded `.snippet` file.
-I would name it something that would show up first in an alphabetical list (like `AAD` or `.Koerber`), because of the way snippets work in SSMS.
+2. Click `Add` and add a folder where you're going to put the downloaded `.snippet` file.
+I would name it something that would show up first in an alphabetical list (like `AAD` or `.Koerber`) because of the way snippets work in SSMS.
-3. Click `Import`, and select the downloaded `.snippet` file.
+3. Click `Import` and select the downloaded `.snippet` file.
-4. Select the folder you created and click `Finish` (this may take a few moments) and then `OK`.
+4. Select the folder you created and click `Finish` (this may take a few moments) and then hit `OK`.
-5. To open snippets, use the shortcut `Ctrl+K,  Ctrl+X`.
-Select (by pressing `Enter`) the folder you added (it should be first in the list so you don't have to search for it!), type `sto`, then hit `Enter`.
-The `stopkd` `FROM` snippet expansion should work correctly.
+5. To open the available snippets, use the shortcut `Ctrl+K,  Ctrl+X`.
+Select (by pressing `Enter`) the folder you added (you want it to be first in the list so that you don't have to search for it!), type `stopkd`, then hit `Enter`.
+The `stopkd` `JOIN` snippet expansion should work correctly.

 ## Background